How to Use Anki for Long-Term Retention of Course Material

 Mature Cards and the Long-Term Retention Payoff

 In Anki’s terminology, a card becomes mature when its review interval exceeds 21 days.
-Mature cards are the measure of genuine long-term retention — as opposed to young cards (interval under 21 days), which are still in the consolidation phase.
-The long-term payoff of Anki use becomes most visible when you have a large portfolio of mature cards: material you encoded months ago that you are still reliably retrieving with minimal review effort.
+The long-term payoff becomes most visible when you have a large portfolio of mature cards: material you encoded months ago that you are still reliably retrieving with minimal review effort.
 A medical student six months into consistent Anki use might have 2,000 mature cards reviewing in a total of 20 minutes per day — because mature cards need reviewing only every few weeks or months.

-Key Anki Add-ons Worth Installing: FSRS Helper (manage and optimize FSRS settings), Image Occlusion Enhanced (diagram and anatomy cards), AnkiConnect (API for third-party app integration), Review Heatmap (visualize your daily study streak), True Retention (track actual long-term retention percentage — far more useful than the default retention displayed).
+Key Anki Add-ons Worth Installing: FSRS Helper (manage and optimize FSRS settings), Image Occlusion Enhanced (diagram and anatomy cards), AnkiConnect (API for third-party app integration), Review Heatmap (visualize your daily study streak), True Retention (track actual long-term retention percentage).
 All are available free through Anki’s built-in add-on browser (Tools → Add-ons → Get Add-ons).

 Troubleshooting